ArtifactForms/MeshLibCore/README.md

      2              1
 ```

 Knowing the index of each vertex makes adding faces a piece of cake.
-We have to take care of the winding order.
+We only have to take care of the winding order.
 In this case the winding order
 is counter-clockwise with all face normals pointing up towards negative y.

 ```java